Middle School: The Worst Years of My Life (film)

-Middle School: The Worst Years of My Life is a 2016 American live-action/animated family comedy film directed by Steve Carr and written by Chris Bowman, Hubbel Palmer and Kara Holden, based on the 2011 novel of the same name by James Patterson and Chris Tebbetts.
+Middle School: The Worst Years of My Life is a 2016 American comedy film directed by Steve Carr and written by Chris Bowman, Hubbel Palmer and Kara Holden, based on the 2011 novel of the same name by James Patterson and Chris Tebbetts.
 The film stars Griffin Gluck, Lauren Graham, Rob Riggle, Isabela Merced, Retta, Thomas Barbusca, Andy Daly, and Adam Pally.
 It follows Rafael "Rafe" Khatchadorian (Gluck), a middle school student who sets out to break every one of the many rules made by his domineering tyrannical principal (Daly).

 Carr accepted the offer to direct the film adaptation after connecting with the character of Rafe, and was given creative freedom by Patterson with his source material, making it a more family-friendly affair and choosing his own cast members.
 Produced by CBS Films, James Patterson Entertainment and Participant Media, principal photography began in Atlanta, Georgia, lasting from November 2015 to January 2016.
 Middle School was released by Lionsgate on October 7, 2016.
 It garnered a mixed reception from critics, with reviews divided over the overall tone and humor throughout the script and filmmaking, and was a moderate box office success and grossed $23 million against an $8.5 million budget.

 Plot

 Rafael "Rafe" Khatchadorian lives in a middle-class home with his mother Jules, his rebellious younger sister Georgia, and Jules' lazy, child-hating boyfriend (later fiancé) Carl, who goes by the nickname Bear.
-Rafe has an overactive imagination and is very passionate about his artistic talent.
+Rafe has an overactive imagination and is very passionate about his artistic talent and has a friend named Leo who supports his antics.

 Though Rafe is not enthusiastic about starting his first day at Hills Village Middle School, he's reminded it's his last option, as he's been kicked out of the other two in the area already.
 It does not go as he hoped, as he discovers Principal Ken Dwight and Vice-Principal Ida Stricker are even worse than the bullies and the school is filled with rules that are unjustified and unlawful.

-After Dwight destroys Rafe's sketchbook by dissolving it in a bucket of acid for drawing a picture of Dwight in his sketchbook teasing him, Rafe and his imaginary friend Leo come up with a plan to start a massive "insurrection" against Principal Dwight and Stricker, by breaking every rule in the rule book.
+After Dwight destroys Rafe's sketchbook by dissolving it in a bucket of acid for drawing a picture of Dwight in his sketchbook teasing him, Rafe and his friend Leo come up with a plan to start a massive "insurrection" against Principal Dwight and Stricker, by breaking every rule in the rule book.

 They unleash several pranks on Principal Dwight, Stricker, and the school staff, including putting sticky notes all over the school, filling the teacher's lounge with plastic balls, dyeing Principal Dwight's hair pink, and turning the school's trophy case into a fish tank.
 He refers to this plan as "Operation: Rules Aren't For Everyone", or R.A.F.E.